GutiSoftware/FPU-Extended-Calculator/README.md

 If you only want an executable file already patched this is the one: PATCHFPUExtendedCalculator81.exe

-Use the Help button into the programs to konow how they work and how to use them!
+Use the Help button into the programs to know how they work and how to use them!